it-bens/api-platform-resource-actions-bundle/README.md

-# The API Platform Update Action Bundle
+# The API Platform Resource Action Bundle

 API Platform provides an easy way to create a REST API for entities and models in a project.
 REST APIs are especially useful for CRUD applications.
 Traditionally, the PUT item operation is used to update all properties of a resource and the PATCH operation is used for partial updates.